cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 <HighlightBox type="learning">

 In this section, you will look closer at the application architecture underlying blockchains built with the Cosmos SDK.

+In this section, you will explore:

-* Discover Tendermint
+* What Tendermint is
 * Consensus in Cosmos
 * The Application Blockchain Interface
 * The Cosmos SDK
 * State machines

-This section will deepen your understanding of application architecture in Cosmos.
+This section will deepen your understanding of the application architecture in Cosmos blockchains.

 </HighlightBox>

 ## What is Tendermint?